projectcalico/calico/docs/CalicoSwarm.md

 - Four Linux servers (VMs or bare-metal) with Docker 1.4 or later installed.
 The servers should have IP connectivity to each other.

 ## Installing Swarm on your cluster
-Our Docker Swarm will consist four nodes with the following roles:
+Our Docker Swarm will consist of four nodes with the following roles:
   - 1 Swarm client (to control the Swarm)
   - 1 Swarm manager (to manage the Swarm nodes)
   - 2 Swarm nodes (to host our containers)